Morugetsuyo/QRCodeDetector/README.md

 7. zbar.wasm: ZBar web assembly file

 Issues:
-1. Captured image breaks the displaying area boundary.
-2. User can't see the detection field.
+1. User can't see the detection field.
-3. Detection ability fall behind the expectation.
+2. Detection ability fall behind the expectation.
-4. No time limit for decoding process.
+3. No time limit for decoding process.
-5. Problems when there are multiple QR Codes in an image
+4. Problems when there are multiple QR Codes in an image

 Objectives:
 1. Process image and highlight the detected area